More pages ...

 A faux ballot.
 At the top, it says “List the candidates you support.
 Rank them in order, with those you prefer first.”
 There are six numbered boxes below.
 The first three are filled with handwriting: “Furlong”, “Cole”, “Armstrong”

-Restless about the gawdawful American electoral system, I have come up with a crackpot proposal for a system for electing a legislature or other body of respresentatives.
-It seems so simple and elegant to me that I cannot understand why I cannot find anyone else proposing anything like it.
+Restless about the gawdawful American electoral system, thinking about an old proposal for reforming the Senate led me to this idea.
+It seems so simple and elegant to me that I cannot understand why I cannot find anyone else proposing anything like it … or debunking its flaws.

 The essence